September 11

 Boeing 767 aircraft of United Airlines

 Flight 175 left the Logan Airport in Boston at 8:14 am.
-There were total 65
+There were a total of 65

 people inside the plane including 9 crew members and 5 hijackers.
 The plane was